 We will drive to the very productive Necedah National Wildlife Refuge, located in north central Wisconsin.
 The refuge has over 250 species on record.
 We’ll spend the day seeking Trumpeter Swan, Broad-winged Hawk, Black-billed Cuckoo, Acadian Flycatcher, andRose-breasted Grosbeak, then dine and spend the night nearby.

-$1,795.00 cost includes all lodging, ground transportation, fuel and park entry fees.
+$1,895.00 cost (for four birders) includes all lodging, ground transportation, fuel and park entry fees.
 Airfare and meals not included.

 Registration is open and confirmed with a completed registration form and $900.00 deposit.